fr0xk/Scripts/Markdown/current_investing_environment.md

 By addressing these points and incorporating classical capitalism principles, we can work towards a more resilient and sustainable financial landscape.

 **Note:** The article is generated via ChatGPT bot with my own opinions.
-Please avoid using it as an investing decision and use your own discretion of the present situation.
+Please avoid using it as an investing decision and use your own discretion while investing in present environment.